AkhilaAnnireddy/Minutes-Maker/Readme.md

-# Minutes Maker – Video Transcription and Summarization Pipeline
+# 🎥📝 Minutes Maker – Video Transcription and Summarization Pipeline

 Welcome! 🎉
-This project automatically takes uploaded meeting videos, transcribes them using a Whisper model, and summarizes them into clean minutes of meeting — all built using AWS Serverless architecture.
+This project automatically transcribes meeting videos and summarizes them into professional meeting minutes — powered by AWS Serverless architecture.

 ---

 ## 🚀 Project Architecture

+- **Frontend**:
-- **Frontend**: User uploads a video file via API Gateway.
+  User uploads a video file via API Gateway.
-- **Upload Lambda**:
+- **Upload Lambda** (`video-upload-handler`):

+  - Receives the API call with the uploaded video name.
-  - Uploads the video to **S3 Input Bucket**.
+  - Verifies the video exists in the **Input S3 Bucket**.
-  - Sends a notification to **SQS Queue**.
+  - Sends a notification to **Video Transcriber SQS Queue**.

-- **Video Transcriber Lambda** (Dockerized):
+- **Video Transcriber Lambda** (`video-transcriber`, Dockerized):

-  - Triggered by SQS.
+  - Triggered by the SQS event.
-  - Downloads the video and Whisper model files from S3.
+  - Downloads the video and Whisper model from S3.
-  - Transcribes the audio using Faster-Whisper.
+  - Extracts and transcribes audio using **Faster-Whisper**.
-  - Uploads the transcript text to an Intermediate S3 Bucket.
+  - Uploads the generated transcript to an **Intermediate S3 Bucket**.
-  - Sends another notification to the Summarizer queue.
+  - Sends a notification to the **Summarizer SQS Queue**.

-- **Summarizer Lambda**:
+- **Summarizer Lambda** (`summarizer-lambda`, Dockerized):
+  - Triggered by the Summarizer SQS queue.
+  - Downloads the transcript from Intermediate Bucket.
+  - Loads **FLAN-T5 model** from S3 into `/tmp/`.
-  - (Coming soon!)
-It reads the transcript and generates final meeting minutes.
+  - Summarizes the transcript into bullet-point meeting minutes.
+  - Uploads final minutes to the **Output S3 Bucket**.

+✅ All steps are fully asynchronous using SQS for communication!

 ---